 The HBCU Gameday Story

-In 2016 film maker Wali Pitt came onboard full time with HBCU Gameday.
+In 2016 filmmaker Wali Pitt came onboard full time with HBCU Gameday.
 Wali’s ability to construct compelling documentary content dovetailed nicely with the broadcast style content Gameday was already producing.
-Luckily for us Wali is also a coder and he was able to build and launch HBCUGameday.com 2.0 in addition to another OTT channel on the Fire TV platform.
+Luckily for us Wali is also a web developer and he was able to build and launch HBCUGameday.com 2.0 in addition to another OTT channel on the Fire TV platform.

 Today these three guys along with an assortment of contributors and interns across the country are continuing to evolve the HBCU Gameday platforms and brands.
 The website reaches over one million people annually and the social media channels enjoy double digit engagement rates with organic reach well into the millions.

 From podcasts, to video and good old-fashioned journalism, HBCU Gameday continues to create new milestones and craft exciting ways to tell the stories of HBCUs.